xtech/hw-openmower-sabo/INSTALL-HARDWARE-AND-SOFTWARE-PREP.md

-# Hardware Installation and Software Preparation Guide
+# Hardware Installation and Software Preparation Guide 🛠️🛰️

 This guide describes the hardware installation and the software preparation steps required during installation for the OpenMower‑V2 Carrierboard for SABO mowers.

-Scope
+## Scope 🎯

 - Primary focus: mechanical/electrical installation of the Carrierboard and modules (xCore + CM4, UM9x, antennas, connectors) inside the mower.
 - Included: software preparation that must be performed during hardware install (flashing OpenMowerOS onto CM4, first boot, basic connectivity checks).
-- Not included: the full software setup, ROS configuration, and calibration.
+- Not included: the full software setup, ESC calibration and ROS configuration.
 For those steps, see INSTALL-SOFTWARE.md.

-At a glance (process overview)
+## At a glance (process overview) 🧭

 1) Open the mower and remove the OEM mainboard.
 2) Prepare xCore & CM4 (flash OpenMowerOS; first boot; verify Wi‑Fi/SSH/WebApp).